Do Go On - 443 - The Theft of The Scream

 he placed a notice in the newspaper

-announcing the birth of his son.
+announcing the birth of his son,

-And the birth notice said the baby was,
+and the birth notice said the baby had arrived with a scream.

 So he's just there going,

-eh, eh, eh, eh.
+eh, eh, eh, eh, he's so smug.

-I mean, his partner's like, fucking hell.
+And his partner's like, fucking help.

-Yeah, come on, man.
+Come on, man.

 Can you not just be happy about your newborn son?

-For one newspaper reporter who wanted to interview Paul
+who wanted to interview Paul about being

-about being wrongfully accused of stealing the scream,
+wrongfully accused of stealing the scream,

 Paul agreed to go to the National Gallery

-and pose for photos in front of the wall where the painting had previously hung.
+and pose for photos in front of the wall

-They essentially put up a poster of the painting and then had like a little sign under it said stolen and
+and then had like a little sign under it and said stolen

-there's photos of him standing in front of it.
+and there's photos of him standing in front of it.

 And the article's all about how he's wrongfully accused.